William and Julia Tewelow

 William and Julia Tewelow and family

-William, A.K.A Beau, works for the Federal Aviation Administration as an Aeronautical Program Specialist for the Airspace Charting Support Group.
-He has been with the FAA since 2009 previously working as an Aeronautical Information Specialist for the Obstacles Data Team.
-He is a professional mentor for the FAA National Mentor Program and is an inductee in the FAA's Program for Emerging Leaders.
+William, A.K.A Beau, works for the Federal Aviation Administration as a Supervisory Aeronautical Information Specialist.
+He is the manager of the vertical obstructions group, Sub-Team A. He has been with the FAA since 2009 previously working as an Airspace Analyst and as an Obstacles Data Analyst.
+He is a professional mentor for the FAA National Mentor Program and is in the FAA's Program for Emerging Leaders, a management fellowship program.
 He earned the designation of a Geographic Information Systems Professional (GISP) in 2015.
 The title GISP is the highest and most recognized designation in the GIS profession.
 In 2015 he graduated with a degree in Intelligence Studies focused on Geospatial Intelligence.
 He also has the FAA's Airports GIS Certification and is a standing member on 6 state Geographic Councils.
-In December of 2015 he took the third and final exam required for the Universal GEOINT Certification which is still in its pilot phase so the designation will not be assigned until 2017 provided all the exams were passed satisfactorily.
+As a hobby/side-business Beau is the national director of the Smart Cities Group and is the organizer of the Smart Cities DC meetup group.
 These have been the most successful years.

-He retired from the US Naval Reserves in January 2009 having served a total of 23 years; 11 of those years on active duty including 3 three mobilizations.
+He retired from the US Naval Reserves in January 2009 having served a total of 23 years; 11 of those years on active duty and during the other 12 years was mobilized 3 times in support of Operation Noble Eagle, Operation Enduring Freedom and the Global War on Terrorism.
 While in the military he successfully worked in three primary career fields.
-He retired as an Intelligence Specialist having earned the coveted Imagery Interpreter classification code, and acquiring a degree in Geographic Information Technologies graduating with honors.
-He started his intelligence career in 2004 as an apprentice in a program sponsored by NASA Stennis Space Center, the University of Southern Mississippi and the Mississippi Geospatial Consortium and upon completion of that program he was awarded a Geospatial Specialist Certification in 2008 from the U.S. Department of Labor (the first to do so in the country so the story goes).
-As an intelligence specialist he worked with some of the coolest, most amazing technologies, and did so while stationed at NASA Stennis Space Center - the childhood dream of becoming an astronaut not quite realized but at least satisfied.
+He retired as an Intelligence Specialist having earned the coveted Imagery Interpreter classification code, IS-3910, while acquiring a degree in Geographic Information Technologies graduating with honors.
+He started his intelligence career in 2004 as an apprentice in a program sponsored by NASA Stennis Space Center, the University of Southern Mississippi and the Mississippi Geospatial Consortium.
+Upon completion of that program he was awarded a Geospatial Specialist Certification in 2008 from the U.S. Department of Labor (the first to do so in the country so the story goes).
+As an intelligence specialist he worked with some of the coolest, most amazing people and technologies, and did so while working at NASA Stennis Space Center - the childhood dream of becoming an astronaut not quite realized, but at least satisfied.
+It was also during those years that he lived along the beach in Bay Saint Louis, Mississippi losing his house, motor cycle and truck to Hurricane Katrin.
 Those were the most fascinating years.

 Prior to becoming an intelligence specialist he was a naval aviator flying with VR-52, the Taskmasters, out of Willow Grove, PA which he did for seven years.
 As a Navy Aircrewman he flew tours out of Italy, Japan, the Central Pacific, and was able to visit Europe, North, Central and South America, parts of the Middle East, some parts of Asia, and parts of Africa.
+The most amazing story was the trip on December of 1999 where we were pre-positioned in the middle of the Pacific in case Y2K brought computer systems down.
+We spent New Year's on a remote island named Wake Island, a tropical atoll and had one of the most grand adventures fit for a Hemingway novel.
+That was the so called "Millennium Tour".
 Those were the most adventurous years.

-Before pinning on his aircrew wings he was a Navy Weather and Oceanography Specialist for seven years.
-Not delving into personal details those years were the dichotomies of tumultuous and tranquil, of great sorrow and great joy, of deep reflection and superficial purpose.
+Before pinning on his aircrew wings he served seven years as a Navy Weather and Oceanography Specialist.
+Not delving into personal details those years were the dichotomies of tumult and tranquility, of great sorrow and great joy, of great reward and great sacrifice, of deep reflection and superficial purpose.
 Those years were the most challenging.

 Julia is a language instructor beginning her career as a professor at the University of Moscow in Moscow, Russia.
 She was then selected among her peers to work through a cooperative effort between the US and Russia for the US Army Language Training Center in Garmish, Germany where she served for 5 years.